K-Sato1995/gatsbyBlog/content/posts/JavaScript-Logical-Operators/index.md

 tags:
   - JavaScript
 published: true
-description: 'The post is about what a !(exclamation mark) means in JS'
+description: 'The post is about what the !(exclamation mark) means in JS'
 ---

 # What an exclamation mark means in JS/TS